“What is a human being?”

 STEINER’s 3 FOLD VIEW consists of THINKING, FEELING, and WILLING, or, if you prefer, head, heart, and hands, which he outlined with corresponding and distinct stages of human physical and spiritual development.

-We don’t come into the world with all of our powers of thinking ready and available to us at birth.
 A pony is able to stand moments after birth, but humans, the thinkers of the animal world, do not automatically think right out of the womb.
-It takes many long years for powers of human thinking to develop and mature.
-Humans develop these three realms in distinct SEVEN YEAR STAGES and this is important to the thought about how to EDUCATE a child.
-Again, these stages are based on the planetary cycles.
-(For further reading, visit Rudolf Steiner Archives.)
+Humans develop these three realms of thinking, feeling and willing in distinct SEVEN YEAR STAGES and this is important when considering how to EDUCATE a child.
+These stages are based on the planetary cycles.

 From ages 0-7, we are developing our WILL, or the use of our hands, our limbs, and the ability to exercise our intent to “do,” “to act,” “to create,” out of our own volition.